psf/psf-tuf-runbook/README.md

 1. **DO** wait for the program to exit.

+1. **DO** write down your authentication key password on a *separate* piece of loose-leaf, and fold it.

 1. **DO** check for the following files in the runbook directory:

     ```